ansible/ansible-builder/docs/porting_guide_v3.rst

 Ansible Builder version 3 Porting Guide
 =======================================

-This section discusses the behavioral changes between ``ansible-builder`` 1.2 and ``ansible-builder`` 3.0.
+This section discusses the behavioral changes between ``ansible-builder`` version 1.2 and version 3.0.

-It is intended to assist in updating your execution environment configuration files so they will work with this version of Ansible Builder.

 We suggest you read this page along with `ansible-builder 3.0 release notes <https://github.com/ansible/ansible-builder/releases/tag/3.0.0>`_ to understand what updates you may need to make.